 Search Volume: The total number of search queries a certain keyword or phrase gets in a certain period of time.

-Secondary Keywords: These are usually long-tail and LSI keywords that have a very specific niche and a lower search volume.
+Secondary Keywords: These are usually long-tail that have a very specific niche and a lower search volume.

 SEM (Search Engine Marketing): A form of digital marketing where you try to gain website traffic by increasing visibility in the SERPs.
 SEO and paid search are both components of search marketing.
 Depending on the source, sometimes the term SEM refers solely to paid search.